rmunroe/appian-spear-power-tools/README.md

 ## SPT_List_First

-Returns the first element of the list.
-Returns null if list is null or empty.
+Returns the first element of the List.
+Returns `null` if List is `null` or empty.
 If not a List, returns what was passed in.

 | Parameter | Description             |
 | --------- | ----------------------- |